Alexandregiacomellileal/Update-computacional-tool/README.md

    - PDF file with the equivalent circuit's figure for the clamp-on ground meter measurement method in case study's grounding system.

 8. **MAPE_results.xlsx:**
    - Excel spreadsheet containing the final results.

+9. **Supporting files:**
+   - This directory encompasses the algorithms and Excel files utilized by the authors during the development of the proposed solution.

 ________________________________________________________________________________________________________________________